 (3) A penalty imposed may, if so provided in writing, be increased by up to 33 1/3% if the penalty remains unpaid in excess of 45 days after a citation has been issued consistent with the procedures established in this section and there has been no request for a hearing under paragraph (3) of subsection (d).

-(d) (1) Upon the determination of a violation through the use of a Automated Traffic Law Enforcement System, the chief of police of the city or town, or a designee of the chief, shall issue to the registered owner of the vehicle a citation.
-The citation shall include, but not be limited to, the following information: (i) the name and address of the the registered owner of the motor vehicle; the registration number and state of issuance of the registration number of the vehicle involved in the violation; the date, time and location of the violation; the specific violation charged; the amount of the penalty for the violation; and the date by which the penalty shall be paid; (ii) a copy of 2 or more still photographs or microphotographs showing the vehicle committing the violation; (iii) a copy of the certificate or affidavit of the police officer under paragraph (1) of subsection (c); (iv) a statement that recorded video images and photographic images are evidence of a violation of section 14; (v) instructions for the return of the citation notice including, but not limited to the following text:- “This notice and the required payment may be returned in person, by mail, or by a duly authorized agent.
+(d) (1) Upon the determination of a violation through the use of a school bus violation detection monitoring system, the chief of police of the city or town, or a designee of the chief, shall issue to the registered owner of the vehicle a citation.
+The citation shall include, but not be limited to, the following information: (i) the name and address of the registered owner of the motor vehicle; the registration number and state of issuance of the registration number of the vehicle involved in the violation; the date, time and location of the violation; the specific violation charged; the amount of the penalty for the violation; and the date by which the penalty shall be paid; (ii) a copy of 2 or more still photographs or microphotographs showing the vehicle committing the violation; (iii) a copy of the certificate or affidavit of the police officer under paragraph (1) of subsection (c); (iv) a statement that recorded video images and photographic images are evidence of a violation of section 14; (v) instructions for the return of the citation notice including, but not limited to the following text:- “This notice and the required payment may be returned in person, by mail, or by a duly authorized agent.
 A hearing to contest liability may be obtained upon the written request of the registered owner.
 Failure to pay the penalty or to contest liability within 30 days of issuance of this notice is an admission of liability and may result in a default judgment being entered against the owner to whom the violation has been issued and non-renewal or suspension of the license to drive and the certificate of registration of the registered owner.”; (vii) a statement explaining the procedure to adjudicate the violation by mail under paragraph (6); and (viii) a statement explaining the procedure for the violator to access and view the digital video or other recorded images showing the vehicle in violation.
 The citation shall require the registered owner to pay the fine amount issued pursuant to this section or appear before the parking clerk not later than 30 days after the date the citation was mailed to the registered owner.
-Citations shall be mailed by first class mail, postmarked no later than 14 days after the date of the alleged violation, inclusive of sundays and legal holidays.
+Citations shall be mailed by first class mail, post marked no later than 14 days after the date of the alleged violation, inclusive of Sundays and legal holidays.
 The citation shall be mailed to the address of the registered owner on record with the registry of motor vehicles, or, in the case of a motor vehicle registered under the laws of another state or jurisdiction, at the address of the registered owner on record with the official in the state or other jurisdiction having charge of the registration of the vehicle.
 If the address is unavailable in the case of a motor vehicle registered under the laws of another state or jurisdiction, the chief of police, or a designee, shall mail the citation to the official in the state or other jurisdiction having charge of the registration of the vehicle.
 The citation shall be considered sufficient notice, and a certificate of the chief of police, or a designee, mailing the citation stating that it has been mailed in accordance with this section shall be deemed prima facie evidence thereof and shall be admissible in any judicial or administrative proceeding as to the facts contained therein.